neondatabase/website/content/docs/guides/logical-replication-concepts.md

 ### Decoder plugins

 The Postgres replication architecture uses decoder plugins to decode WAL entries into a logical replication stream, making the data understandable for the subscriber.
-The default decoder plugin for PostgreSQL logical replication is `pgoutput`, and it's included in Postgres.
+The default decoder plugin for PostgreSQL logical replication is `pgoutput`, and it's included in Postgres by default.
 You don't need to worry about installing it.

 Neon, supports an alternative decoder plugin called `wal2json`.
 This decoder plugin differs from `pgoutput` in that it converts WAL data into `JSON` format, which is useful for integrating Postgres with systems and applications that work with `JSON` data.
-For usage examples, see [wal2json](https://github.com/eulerto/wal2json).

-To use this decoder plugin, you'll need to create a dedicated replication slot for it, as shown:
+To use this decoder plugin, you'll need to create a dedicated replication slot for it, as shown here:

 ```sql
 SELECT pg_create_logical_replication_slot('my_replication_slot', 'wal2json');
 ```

+For for more information about this alternative decoder plugin and how top use it, see [wal2json](https://github.com/eulerto/wal2json).

 ### WAL senders